brevzin/brevzin.github.io/_posts/2023-04-25-mutating-filter.md

 Importantly, one thing I haven't mentioned thus far is caching.
 That's because caching isn't really relevant to this problem.
 A `filter` that didn't cache would run into the same issues.
 Not with the two-loop example above, but still with the `pairwise` example from earlier.

-It's a pretty interesting scenario to carefully consider, but I just don't think it's reasonable to call `views::filter` is broken in this scenario.
+It's a pretty interesting scenario to carefully consider, but I just don't think it's reasonable to call `views::filter` broken in this scenario.
 There's just no way to making a lazy, multi-pass, mutating filter do the "right" thing.

+---